Gaurxvv/HackIndia-Spark-3---Friday-Plan/README.md

-Here’s a template for a `README.md` file for your landing page project, w3corp:

----

 # w3corp

 Welcome to **w3corp**—a cutting-edge landing page project that combines interactive features and innovative technology.
 Developed by Gaurav, Krissh, and Shivam, w3corp is designed to provide a comprehensive digital experience with a focus on Web3 and Solidity integration.